-The In2Care® Mosquito Trap is made of durable polyethylene components, and consists of a lid, central tube, click-on interface and reservoir.
+The In2Care® Mosquito Station is made of durable recycled polypropylene (PP) components, and consists of a lid, central tube, click-on interface and reservoir.
 A floater moves along the central tube with the water level and serves as the landing/resting site for mosquitoes.
-Female mosquitoes are attracted to the trap by adding a tablet with attractive odours to the water.
-When a female enters the trap she lands on the floater covered with a gauze strip that binds a mix of biological agents with specific modes of action.
+Female mosquitoes are attracted to the Station by adding a tablet with attractive odours to the water.
+When a female enters the Station she lands on the floater covered with a gauze strip that binds a mix of biological agents with specific modes of action.
 All biological agents are in use for pest control and are US-EPA approved.

 Actives against mosquitoes

-The patented In2Care® Mosquito Trap provides an attractive breeding site for egg-laying Aedes mosquitoes.
-When a mosquito enters the trap she lands near the water on the floater gauze that binds two actives.
-The first is a growth regulator that kills the mosquito larvae in the trap and in surrounding breeding sites.
+The patented In2Care® Mosquito Station provides an attractive breeding site for egg-laying Aedes mosquitoes.
+When a mosquito enters the station she lands near the water on the floater gauze that binds two actives.
+The first is a growth regulator that kills the mosquito larvae in the Station and in surrounding breeding sites.
 The second active is a biological fungus that weakens the mosquito, prevents virus development, and kills the mosquito before she can transmit diseases.